Gradual and fuzzy subsets: Introduction

-We define a total gradual element as a map $\varepsilon:(0,1]\longrightarrow{X}$, among which we have the extended of the partial gradual elements.
+We define a total gradual element as {a map} $\varepsilon:(0,1]\longrightarrow{X}$, among which we have the extended of the partial gradual elements; and denote by $\mathcal{X}$ the set of all total gradual elements of $X$.
 Observe that, when working with total gradual elements the relation $R_\alpha$ is an equivalence relation.

 The next step of complexity is to consider a binary operation $*$ in the set $X$, and extend it to gradual elements.
 The standard method is to define $(\varepsilon_1*\varepsilon_2)(\alpha)=\varepsilon_1(\alpha)*\varepsilon_2(\alpha)$ for any $\alpha\in(0,1]$.